OfficeDev/hands-on-labs/Ignite18/HOL3005-sharepoint-framework-webpart/Lab.md

 } from '@microsoft/sp-webpart-base';
 ```

-And add the Facility detail React Component to the set of Facilities

-Add the following to Facilities.tsx, beneath the <div> that holds <DetailsList … />:
+Add the Facility detail React Component to the set of Facilities.
+To do this, add the following to Facilities.tsx, beneath the DIV that holds <DetailsList … />:

 ```
             <div className="ms-Grid-col ms-u-sm6 ms-u-md8 ms-u-lg6">